AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-54264-error-when-customer-tries-to-checkout-with-negotiable-quote.md

 feature: B2B
 role: Admin, Developer
 ---
-# ACSD-54264: Error appears when customer tries to checkout with negotiable quote
+# ACSD-54264: Error appears when customer tries to check out with negotiable quote

 The ACSD-54264 patch fixes the issue where an error message *You cannot update the requested attribute.
 Row ID: store_id* appears when a customer tries to checkout with a negotiable quote from another store view.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.42 is installed.
 The patch ID is ACSD-54264.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.